fuzzyetdeadly/sor4-pandoras-box/README.md

 The games [data structures](./technical/data-structures.md) are very complex; Thus, _Pandora's box_ is designed to have minimal "training wheels" to maximize modding flexibility to the user.
 There **WILL** be a learning curve, so be sure to pace yourself with learning about the nuances of modding this game so you don't burn out.

 *Pandora's box* was created from scratch after reverse engineering the [SOR4 Swapper](https://gamebanana.com/tools/7320) and [SOR4Explorer](https://gamebanana.com/tools/7297).
-A special thanks to the authors of these amazing tools, which allowed this to be created!
+A special thanks to the authors of these amazing tools, for I don't think this would have been possible without them!

 Get ready to find out; _"What's in the box?"_